CodeDynasty-dev/jetpath-benchmark/README.md

 # Benchmark

-This benchmark is bun based, this is an aim to test with bun fastest framworks.
+This benchmark is bun based, this is an aim to test with bun fastest frameworks.

 # Results

-result are to verbose by running the benchmark you check out the difference your self.

-JetPath wrk 797k requests in 30.00s, 146.05MB read

----

-elysia wrk 1,302k requests in 30.00s, 157.73MB read 1,004k requests in 30.00s,
-121.71MB read 1,191k requests in 30.00s, 144.31MB read

-bun.serve wrk 1,533k requests in 30.00s, 185.77MB read 1,467k requests in
-30.00s, 177.79MB read 1,064k requests in 30.00s, 128.88MB read

-Machine used for the benchmark friday@uiedbook

 ---